Adityacodes-arch/TaskPrism/README.md

-# TaskWhiz
+# TaskPrism

-TaskWhiz is a resource/task allocation app using graph coloring.
+TaskPrism is a resource/task allocation app using graph coloring.
 It helps optimize task scheduling and resource usage.
-You can view the live app [here](https://taskwhiz.streamlit.app).
+You can view the live app [here](https://taskprism.streamlit.app).
 # Task/Resource Allocation Using Graph Coloring

 ## Overview